aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/1-access-bottlerocket-host/index.en.md

 ```
 ::::

-11. Access the `admin` container from the control container.
+10. Access the `admin` container from the control container.
+We will explore use cases for `admin` container in the remaining labs of this module. `Note:` *As mentioned in the previous command output, you can also use 'enter-admin-container' to enable, wait, and connect in one step.*

 ```bash
 enter-admin-container